zillow/salve/README.md

 A: `python scripts/viz_zind_annotated_floorplans`

 Q: Why are Sim(2) objects used all over the place?
+A:

+Q: How are vanishing points used in SALVe?
+A:

+Q: How was the Modified HorizonNet (MHNet) trained?
+How does it differ from HorizonNet?
+A:

 straightenings , same line segments line segments, buckets, xy, z are the main buckets